sporto/progressive-js-example/readme.md

 Progressive JS example using React
 =====================

-This minimal app demostrate rendering React components on the server and the front end
+This minimal app demonstrate rendering React components on the server and the front end

 This demo uses: